-Committed to understanding the well-being of children and families, the Center for Family and Demographic Research (CFDR) integrates demographic methods, data, and perspectives with other social scientific approaches.
-The CFDR is dedicated to training, research and service in family demography.
+Committed to understanding the well-being of children and families, the Center for Family and Demographic Research (CFDR) integrates demographic methods, data, and perspectives with other social scientifc approaches.
+The CFDR is dedicated to demographic training, research and service.

-This list includes articles appearing in PubMed as of July 16, 2018 with publisher dates between January 1, 2018 and June 30, 2018 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
-Recent Articles Appearing…
+This list includes articles in PubMed as of July 11, 2022 with a PubMed entry date between April 1, 2021 and June 30, 2022 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
+Recent Articles…